 There are a few concepts that you should know before coming into this post, in general I try to explain everything clearly but it helps if you have prior exposure to these concepts.

-• NumPy: We'll be using NumPy as the data storage and computation backbone.
-If you're not familiar with NumPy matrices and how to manipulate them take a look at this resource.
+• NumPy: NumPy is used as the data storage and computation backbone.
+If you’re not familiar with NumPy matrices take a look at this resource.

-• Calculus: We rely heavily on derivatives, in particular, partial derivatives are important!
+• Calculus: We rely on derivatives, in particular, partial derivatives!

 Gradients